-A lot can happen in two years.
-(And what a crazy two years it has been!)
+A lot can happen in the span of a year.
 People move, get married, have babies.
 People come into our lives, and go out of them.
 We start new jobs, and leave old ones behind.
 We adjust to new ways of life.
 But, even in a season of perpetual change, what often remains are our traditions.

 What comes to mind when you think of your holiday traditions growing up?
 Was it putting up the tree the day after Thanksgiving?
 Maybe it was St. Nick dropping off goodies on December 6th.
 Or was it watching It’s a Wonderful Life every year on Christmas Eve?